bronson/table_differ/README.md

 ```

 Note that if you ignore the primary key, Table Differ can no longer compute which
 columns have changed.
-Changed records will appear as a simultaneous add and remove,
+Changed records will appear as a remove followed by an add,
-and the changed column will always be empty.
-In those cases, just call it like this:
+so you can ignore the empty third array.

 ```ruby
 added,removed = Attachment.diff_snapshot(ignore: 'id')
 ```

-Also, if you ignore the ID, you won't be able to update or save any records directly
+Also, if you ignore the ID, you won't be able to update or save any models directly.
-(since, of course, they won't know their IDs).
+You must copy the attributes to another model, one that was loaded from the database
+normally and still knows its ID.

 #### Specifying the Snapshot